 That's when he had to let him go.

-He was but he also knew about Weissman's atrocious record.
+But he also knew about Weissman's atrocious record and unsavory tactics.

 I mean, innocent people went to jail.